yossirot/qradar-universal-cloud-rest-api/observeit/README.md

 10. To fix any errors, click Configure Protocol Parameters.
 Configure the parameters and click Test Protocol Parameters.

 11. Click Finish

+- The log source identifier must be identical to the inserted `hostname`.
+- Copy the Workflow XML into the Workflow field.
+- Populate the Workflow Parameters according to the table above and copy it into the Workflow Parameters Values field.
+- Make sure to turn off the Coalescing Events to avoid grouping of the events on the basis of Source and Destination IP.